Vector2Int SnapToGrid( int gridSize, bool sx, bool sy )

 Usage

-To use the SnapToGrid method, you need to provide the grid size and two boolean values indicating whether to snap the x and y components respectively.
+To use the SnapToGrid method, you need to provide the grid size and specify whether each component (x and y) should be snapped.
 The method returns a new Vector2Int instance with the snapped values.

 Parameters:

-• gridSize (Int32): The size of the grid to snap to.
-This value determines the intervals at which the vector components will be snapped.
+• gridSize (System.Int32): The size of the grid to snap to.
+This determines the intervals at which the vector components will be adjusted.

-• sx (Boolean): A flag indicating whether the x component should be snapped to the grid.
+• sx (System.Boolean): A boolean indicating whether the x component should be snapped to the grid.

-• sy (Boolean): A flag indicating whether the y component should be snapped to the grid.
+• sy (System.Boolean): A boolean indicating whether the y component should be snapped to the grid.

-Returns: A Vector2Int with its components adjusted to the nearest grid points based on the specified grid size and snapping flags.
+Returns: A new Vector2Int with the components adjusted to the nearest grid points based on the specified grid size and snapping options.

 Example